-- equipment requirements

-- ditch maintenance
+- equipment requirements - ditch maintenance

 - snow clearing

-- general road maintenance such as grader work, sign maintenance, weed mowing, and, after paving, line painting and pavement patching
+- general road maintenance such as grader work, sign maintenance, weed mowing, dust controls, winter traction material application

-- bridge and culvert maintenance - increased traffic volumes
+- bridge and culvert maintenance

+- facilities for the storage of explosives

 4. PUBLIC CONSULTATION AND CONCERNS

 The EIS will describe the ongoing and proposed consultations and the information sessions that the proponent will hold or that it has already held on the project.
 It will provide a description of efforts made to distribute project information and provide a description of information and materials that were distributed during the consultation process.
 The EIS will indicate the methods used, where the consultation was held, the persons and organizations consulted, the concerns voiced and the extent to which this information was incorporated in the design of the project as well as in the EIS.
 The EIS will provide a summary of key issues raised related to the environmental assessment as well as describe any outstanding issues and ways to address them.